jarviscanada/jarvis_data_eng_HarshPatel/README.md

 ## Professional Experiences
+**Software Developer, National Bank of Canada (Feb 2022 - Jun 2022)**: Collaborated in team based, Agile environment to accomplish objectives by deadlines.
+Worked with colleagues and senior developers to design and implements scalable solutions.
+Play a pivotal role as a part of an agile scrum team accountable, developing new application and working on AWS cloud using Terraform.
+Collaborated with team member to analyze potential system solution based on evolving client requirements.
+Created framework for testing the application for NBC project.

 **Software Developer, Jarvis (Oct 2021 - Present)**: Developed, analyzed, and modified programming systems, including encoding, unit testing, and debugging.
 Worked with a diverse array of large data sets and large-scale data platforms.
 Followed agile methodologies and git-flow to develop java applications that run in Docker containers.
 Contributed to code-review sessions and ensured that code quality aligns with business and project requirements.